bloopsoup/DANGERdice/README.md

 If you just want to play the game itself, you can download the release.

 ## Required Dependencies
-This game requires only one dependency, and you have the choice of either using `pygame` or `pyglet` (1.5).
+This game requires only one dependency, and you have the choice of either using `pygame` or `pyglet`.
 This involves a simple installation using your package manager.

 ```